 The London sewage system was opened in 1865, and the sewage pipelines have been operating at their limits for over 150 years.
 Due to 57 mixed water overflows approx. 39 million tons of wastewater were washed into the Thames River only in 2014.
 All metropolises must face this challenge.

 Therefore the company “Thames Water” is planning a "Thames Tideway Tunnel", which shall be completed in 2023, and which counts on the significant investments by the German insurance “Allianz Versicherung” for its realisation.
 One effect of this tunnel would hopefully be the improvement of the river water quality so that the Thames could once again restore a certain quality of life.

 Forming a natural connection between the manmade embankment and the river has been key since the very beginning of the "Thames Baths" project.
 The founders (Studio Octopi) are aiming to do this through public space, encouraging access to a new floating public space for swimmers and non-swimmers alike.
 Access to Thames Baths will be free and offer on board educational and community spaces that communicate the opportunities, past and future, the river offers for citizens.

-For further information on the project "Thames Baths" please have a look here.
+More information on the project "Thames Baths" can be found here.